 Amazon already leads the way in pay with a $15 minimum wage, and offers competitive benefits to our employees, like healthcare from day one and up to 20 weeks of parental leave.
 With this announcement, we add a third component to our efforts by ensuring that our employees can make meaningful career changes into more technical roles, whether at Amazon or elsewhere, through training and career support.

 We’re launching, scaling and investing in skills training programs that support employees across our corporate offices, tech hubs, fulfillment centers, retail stores and transportation networks.
-Small and large, the programs meet our employees where they are – providing opportunities for Amazonians to get trained, at their place of work, in high-demand areas like medicine, cloud computing, and machine learning.
+Small and large, the programs meet our employees where they are – providing opportunities for Amazonians to get trained in well-paying, in high-demand areas like medicine, cloud computing, and machine learning.

 We are just starting to scratch the surface of how best to upskill our employees and enable them to chart their own career paths.
 We will continue to pilot new upskilling programs and quickly scale them when existing initiatives are successful.